 Many of the agency's responsibilities are of a planning and programming nature.
 Projects within this program focus on comprehensive, countywide transportation planning, congestion management, modeling and forecasting, as well as studies to improve specific needs within the County.
 This program also contains LTF revenues that are passed-through to local agencies for transit, bicycles and pedestrians, and streets and roads projects.
-The Planning and Programming programs totals \$31,965,014, or 52% of the budget and includes six project tasks.
+The Planning and Programming programs totals \$32,339,373, or 50% of the budget and includes six project tasks.

-The Airport Land Use Commission budget was reduced slightly for staff costs.
-The Freight budget increased slightly for staff costs.
+The Airport Land Use Commission budget was reduced slightly as staff costs were reassigned to other tasks.
+The Freight budget increased due to staff costs and for consultant assistance.
 The Regional Transit Planning budget decreased due to the completion of the Coordinate Human Services Transportation Plan and TDA Triennial Performance Audit.
 The Regional Transportation Planning budget decreased largely due to the completion of the Countywide Bicycle Wayfinding Project and Traffic Modeling.
-The Transportation Development Act budget decreased due to lower pass-through funding.
-The Transportation Programming budget increased slightly for staff costs.
+The Transportation Development Act budget decreased due to less pass-through funding.
+The Transportation Programming budget increased slightly for staff costs and consultation assistance for SB1.
 Administrative support staff costs were allocated to all budget tasks via the indirect cost allocation plan.